HRItdy/diffusion_policy_kovis/README.md

 ## TODO
 - Add usb_cam driver to achieve multi-cameras.
 - Dataset have been collected.
 Note: only one image view
+- Write the RT1X finetuning code
+- Write the training config file for the diffusion policy code

 ## Record an issue (may transfer to a readme.rd in subfolder later)
 I want to deploy the diffusion policy code in ubuntu20.04 with ROS1.
 But the ffmpeg is too stale so I install it.
 I guess in this step it destroyed the dependencies of ROS system.